DefaultRisk.com the web's biggest credit risk modeling resource.

 by Tom R. Hurd of McMaster University

-Abstract: Motivated by the interplay between structural and reduced form credit models, and in particular the rating class model of Jarrow, Lando and Turnbull, we propose to model the firm value process as a time-changed Brownian motion.
-We are lead to consider modifying the classic first passage problem for stochastic processes to capitalize on this time change structure.
-We demonstrate that the distribution functions of such `'first passage times of the second kind" are efficiently computable in a wide range of useful examples, and thus this notion of first passage can be used to define the time of default in generalized structural credit models.
-General formulas for credit derivatives are then proven, and shown to be easily computable.
-Finally, we show that by treating many firm value processes as dependent time changes of independent Brownian motions, one can obtain multifirm credit models with rich and plausible dynamics and enjoying the possibility of efficient valuation of portfolio credit derivatives.
+Abstract: Motivated by the interplay between structural and reduced form credit models, we propose to model the firm value process as a time-changed Brownian motion that may include jumps and stochastic volatility effects, and to study the first passage problem for such processes.
+We are lead to consider modifying the standard first passage problem for stochastic processes to capitalize on this time change structure and find that the distribution functions of such "first passage times of the second kind" are efficiently computable in a wide range of useful examples.
+Thus this new notion of first passage can be used to define the time of default in generalized structural credit models.
+Formulas for defaultable bonds and credit default swaps are given that are both efficiently computable and lead to realistic spread curves.
+Finally, we show that by treating joint firm value processes as dependent time changes of independent Brownian motions, one can obtain multifirm credit models with rich and plausible dynamics and enjoying the possibility of efficient valuation of portfolio credit derivatives.

 JEL Classification: G12.